Tips to Improve Vaginal pH

 • Soreness

-For the most part, the vagina doesn’t need too much help maintaining the right feminine pH.
-By incorporating a few simple lifestyle steps, you can encourage and maintain a healthy balance of good and bad bacteria and, in turn, promote the right level of acidity for your vagina.
+For the most part, the body doesn’t need too much help maintaining a balanced vaginal pH.
+By incorporating a few simple lifestyle steps, you can encourage and maintain a healthy balance of good and bad bacteria and, in turn, promote the right level of acidity for your postmenopausal vaginal pH.

 Don’t Douche – It Can Throw pH Balance Off

 In the past, douching was touted as a way to make the vagina “fresh” and “clean.”
-But the vagina uses mucosal secretions to clean itself, and invasive cleansing methods, like douching, can disrupt the normal balance of bacteria and acidity in the vagina, throwing vaginal pH balance off, and increasing the risk for infections.7
+But the vagina uses mucosal secretions to clean itself, and invasive cleansing methods, like douching, can disrupt the normal balance of bacteria and acidity in the vagina, throwing vaginal pH balance off, causing symptoms of unbalanced pH levels and increasing the risk for infections.7

 Don’t Stress About Hygiene or a Mild Scent

 Vaginal bacterial infections aren’t the result of poor hygiene, and cleaning more often won’t cure an existing infection or restore your vaginal health.
 Plus, even healthy vaginas have a mild scent that can naturally become muskier when you’re active.8 When it comes to personal hygiene, simple is better.
-Clean your genital area with mild, unscented soap or plain water when you’re in the shower or bath.9 There’s no need to do anything extra as overly scented products or over-washing may actually contribute to a vaginal pH imbalance.
+Clean your genital area with mild, unscented soap or plain water when you’re in the shower or bath.9 There’s no need to do anything extra as overly scented products or over-washing may actually contribute to a vaginal pH imbalance and impede your efforts toward balancing your vaginal pH.

-Stick With Unscented Products to Avoid Throwing Vaginal pH Balance Off
+Stick With Unscented Products to Maintain Balance of Vaginal pH

 As mentioned, if you are sensitive or prone to infection, products with an added fragrance can increase the risk for vaginal infections or irritation and may throw your vaginal pH balance off.
-Establish a general policy for personal care items: if it’s used in or around your vagina, make sure it’s unscented.
+If you’re looking to balance vaginal pH, establish a general policy for personal care items: if it’s used in or around your vagina, make sure it’s unscented.
 That goes for soaps, lubricants, wipes, tampons or pads, as well as detergents or fabric softeners used on undergarments.10

 Look At Your Lubricant